In first-ever virtual program, CHM will pay tribute to its 2021 Fellow Award honorees Raymond Ozzie, Raj Reddy, Andries van Dam, and Lillian Schwartz.

 Andries van Dam: For a lifetime of contributions to computer graphics, hypertext, and education.

 This year’s Fellow Awards, presented by headline sponsor Accenture for the eighth year, will pay tribute to the honorees’ professional legacies and personal stories in a four-part series of virtual programming throughout 2021.
-Programming will include conversations with today’s history-makers who have been influenced by this year’s honorees and will explore the impact of the Fellows’ work in a variety of fields, touching on important themes such as leadership and ethics, diversity and inclusion, creativity and self-expression.
+Programming will include conversations with today’s history-makers who have been influenced by this year’s honorees and will explore the impact of the Fellows’ work in a variety of fields, touching on important themes such as leadership and ethics, diversity, and inclusion, creativity, and self-expression.
 The 2021 Fellow Awards will kick-off on March 18 with a virtual experience that celebrates Raymond Ozzie.
-Learn more and register.

 “At Accenture, we’ve seen what happens when the promise of technology meets human ingenuity.
 The result can create positive change for people, businesses, and communities around the world today and tomorrow,” says Accenture’s Group Chief Executive, Technology and Chief Technology Officer Paul Daugherty.
 “The CHM Fellow Awards honor this incredible legacy and the remarkable people whose professional contributions and personal stories have inspired us all.
 We are proud to support CHM’s 2021 Fellow Awards and congratulate this year’s honorees.”